PPF the Right Way on this brand new Tesla Model Y Juniper

 The Finished Result: Invisible, Durable, and Clean

 When we finished this Model Y, you couldn’t tell anything was on it.
 That’s the point.
-It still looked like a brand-new Tesla—but now it had stealth protection baked in.
+It still looked like a brand-new Tesla—but now it has seamless protection baked in.

 - The hood edges were fully tucked